MohammedA-04/FootballFX/readme.md

 ## Project: FootballFX Application
 @Author: Mohammed Ahmed

-**Code was inspired by @TapTap who made a currencyCoverter using JavaFX framework and FXML.
 **Code was inspired by @TapTap who made a currency converter using JavaFX framework and FXML.**

-From his walkthrough, I made a football application that displays [as of 17/5/24] the following** **From his walkthrough, I made a football application that displays [as of 17/5/24] the following**
+**From his walkthrough, I made a football application that displays [as of 17/5/24] the following**

 - 5 Leagues